 Steering Committee Members

 PAUL CATANZARO is an extension associate professor at the University of Massachusetts Amherst.
-Paul teaches courses in the forest ecology and conservation major and is co-director of the Family Forest Research Center, a partnership of the US Forest Service and UMass Amherst.
-Paul’s research is focused on gaining a better understanding of the decisions private landowners make about the future ownership and use of their land.
+Paul teaches courses in the forest ecology and conservation major and is co-director of the Family Forest Research Center, a US Forest Service, and UMass Amherst partnership.
+Paul’s research is focused on understanding the decisions private landowners make about the future ownership and use of their land.
 His research-based extension work provides land conservation options to landowners.
-Paul is the primary author of the Your Land, Your Legacy publication and supporting resources.
+Paul is the primary author of the Your Land, Your Legacy publication, and supporting resources.

 BILL LABICH is senior conservationist at Highstead Foundation and coordinator of the Regional Conservation Partnership (RCP) Network.
 With a background in forestry and land use planning, Bill organizes, writes about, and assists in advancing collaborative approaches to large landscape conservation in New England and eastern New York.
 Bill has helped RCPs collaborate to acquire over $5.6 million for landowner outreach, planning, coordination, and land protection activities since 2009.
 He has co-authored papers on cross-boundary cooperation among private landowners, on the Wildlands and Woodlands Vision, and on RCPs in New England.
 Bill has a master’s in regional planning from the University of Massachusetts, Amherst and a bachelor’s in forestry from the University of Maine at Orono.